spring-projects/spring-kafka/README.md

 Java 17 or later version is recommended to build the project.

-If you encounter out of memory errors during the build, tweak the `org.gradle.jvmargs` property in `gradle.properties`.
+If you encounter out of memory errors during the build, change the `org.gradle.jvmargs` property in `gradle.properties`.

 To build and install jars into your local Maven cache: